 I sometimes talked to Tom from our club station during the college years, but when I got out of school, my interest in Ham Radio was supplanted by work.
 I did see my friend at High School reunions every 5 years.
 We had both retired by 2003 when I had lunch with him on a visit back to Iowa.
 As we left the restaurant, Tom gave me a demo of the mobile Ham rig in his car.
 He had remained active all those years.
 It was during that lunch, but especially looking at his mobile rig, that I silently told myself it was time to get back to Ham Radio.
 Two months later, I had a General license again.

 So my Elmer helped me get into amateur radio, and he helped me get back to it so many years later.
-I still talk to him regularly over the air.
 Thanks, Tom.

 I've also been helped by others, most notably K0TMU.
 I didn't really know Warren back in the early days, even though he lived in my home town.
 I have an old logbook that shows I talked to him at least once.
-But since 2003, I've gotten to know him and talk to him every week about Ham Radio and about life.
-Warren is in his 80s, but continues to learn new technologies and try new things.
+Since meeting him in 2003, I got to know him and talked to him regularly about Ham Radio and about life.
+Warren was in his 80s, but continued to learn new technologies and try new things.
 He is my model of how I want to live as I get older.
 Warren is a Silent Key now, and like a lot of Hams who knew him, I miss him.

 Finally, my father deserves special mention.
 He ran a successful construction company, building commercial buildings, schools and churches.
 His hobbies were his family, politics, economics and reading in general, but not electronics.
 Yet he supported my interest in radio, and somehow I convinced him to study for the Novice test when I did.
 He was smart, but it is not easy to learn CW morse code when you aren't interested.
 Yet he did, and I remember the two of us taking the test together in 1959.
 His call was KN0ZXT.
 He didn't want to get on the air, given his weak code skills, but I convinced him to get on the air once or twice.
 I remember his first QSO, and like all of us during our first morse code contact, it was difficult and tense.
 But he did it, and I was so proud of him to have done all that to show support for his son's hobby.